snakeying/Flux-Telegram-Workers/doc/en/DEPLOY.md

 1. All environment variables must be set properly.
 2. Webhook must be used.
-3. The Bot can join any group and be messaged by anyone, but only whitelisted users can call the Bot, including yourself.
+3. The Bot can join any group and be messaged by anyone, but only whitelisted users can use the Bot, including yourself.